akalongman/ubuntu-configuration/README.md

 - [Remove Dropdown Arrows](https://extensions.gnome.org/extension/800/remove-dropdown-arrows/) - Removes the dropdown arrows which were introduced in Gnome 3.10 from the App Menu, System Menu, Input Menu, Access Menu, Places Menu, Applications Menu and any other extension that wants to add dropdown arrows.
 - [Status Area Horizontal Spacing](https://extensions.gnome.org/extension/355/status-area-horizontal-spacing/) - Reduce the horizontal spacing between icons in the top-right status area
 - [NoAnnoyance](https://extensions.gnome.org/extension/1236/noannoyance/) - Disables the “Window Is Ready” notification and changes the policy of the window manager so that new windows are always focused.
 - [Clock Override](https://extensions.gnome.org/extension/1206/clock-override/) - Customize the date and time format displayed in clock in the top bar in GNOME Shell.
+My format is: `%a | %e %b | %H:%M`
 - [Panel OSD](https://extensions.gnome.org/extension/708/panel-osd/) - Configuring where on the (main) screen notifications will appear, instead of just above the message tray.
 - [Draw On You Screen](https://extensions.gnome.org/extension/1683/draw-on-you-screen/) - Start drawing with Super+Alt+D and save your beautiful work by taking a screenshot.
 - [Caffeine](https://extensions.gnome.org/extension/517/caffeine/) - Disable the screensaver and auto suspend.